 Choosing Test-Optional at SCU

-At Santa Clara University, we review applications holistically, meaning that we will review your application individually, taking into account your academic credentials as well as your personal qualities.
-Santa Clara University has adopted a two-year “test optional” policy for first-year students.
-Scores on the SAT or ACT are not required for students applying to Santa Clara University for the Fall 2021 and Fall 2022 terms.
+Santa Clara University is in the second year of a two-year “test-optional” policy for first-year and transfer students.
+Scores on the SAT or ACT are not required for students applying to Santa Clara University for the Winter 2022 or Fall 2022 terms.
 As a test-optional university, students still have the option to submit any standardized test score results they’ve received.
 A student who chooses not to submit standardized test scores will be at no disadvantage in our admission or merit scholarship review processes.

 Where does an applicant select having ACT/SAT scores reviewed or not?

 On the Common Application Supplement Questions for SCU, the following question will be required of all first-year applicants: Do you want your test scores considered?